 If your credit report shows multiple credit inquiries that you did not authorize, that could indicate that someone has stolen your identity and you should contact the credit reporting agencies as soon as possible if that’s the case.

-Unlike hard inquiries, soft inquiries don’t impact your credit scores.
+Unlike hard inquiries, soft inquiries don’t impact your credit scores or lender decisions.
 Soft inquiries are informational in nature and are not directly connected to a credit decision.
 For example, a current or prospective employer could make a soft credit inquiry during the employment screening process.

 Credit card companies creating a “pre-approved” credit card offer will conduct a soft inquiry to see whether they want to send that offer to you.
-Whenever you check your credit report yourself, that is considered a soft inquiry.
+Whenever you check one of your credit reports yourself, that is considered a soft inquiry.

 Soft inquiries can also come from your current creditors, who periodically check your credit to see how it stands and may, as a result, make changes to your account.
-For example, if your credit has gotten better, the creditor might extend your line of credit or offer you new products with lower interest rates.
+For example, if you have improved your credit history over time, the creditor might increase your line of credit or lower you interest rates.

-If your credit has gotten worse, the lender might raise your interest rate or reduce your available credit.
+If you allow your credit to get worse, by missing a payment, for example, your lender might raise your interest rate or reduce your available credit.
 Your auto and homeowners insurance company may also make an inquiry when it is time to renew as it sets the rate on your policy renewal.